-In patients receiving systemic quinolones, serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported, some following the first dose.
-Some reactions were accompanied by cardiovascular collapse, loss of consciousness, angioedema (including laryngeal, pharyngeal or facial edema), airway obstruction, dyspnea, urticaria and itching.
-If an allergic reaction to levofloxacin occurs, discontinue the drug.
+In patients receiving systemically administered quinolones, including levofloxacin, serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported, some following the first dose.
+Some reactions were accompanied by cardiovascular collapse, loss of consciousness, angioedema, (including laryngeal, pharyngeal or facial edema), airway obstruction, dyspnea, urticaria and itching.
+If allergic reaction to levofloxacin occurs, discontinue the drug.
 Serious acute hypersensitivity reactions may require immediate emergency treatment.
 Oxygen and airway management should be administered as clinically indicated.

 Patients should be advised not to wear contact lenses if they have signs and symptoms of bacterial conjunctivitis.